My father could hear a little animal step,

 Because when we slow down to share the deeper parts of our lives with a sacred companion, we experience the presence of the Holy Spirit in the sacramental space between us and we feel safe, warm and loved.

 I ask myself why I love hearing soul stories from my brothers and sisters, and it occurred to me that when I am invited into the story of another, it is like looking into an alpine lake.
 I see three wavy images.
 One is the trusted brokenness and pain of a person created in the image of the living God, and the other is the shining splendor of the creature I am becoming by the grace of God as two souls share slow and unguarded moments together.

 The ancient church fathers said that nature is the second book of God.
-May I be so bold to suggest there might be a third?
+May I be so bold as to suggest there might be a third?

 Sit with me for a long while—and tell me your story.